gsrcommunity/gsrcommunity.github.io/_posts/2025-01-23-becoming-a-global-south-thought-leader.md

 Teamwork and leadership is practiced within this program.
 We will not only build collaboration skills but also fosters individual growth by encouraging accountability, mutual support, and shared learning experiences.

-**Team Leader:** We will split into two teams, each having a team leader.
-Every 2 months we will change team leaders.&#x20;
+**Team Leader:** We will split into two teams, each having a team leader.&#x20;

 Team leaders will have to:&#x20;

 - Provide direction for their team.
-- Organize their teammates and help them progress through the program—lead them through assignments, help them with their project, organize team activities, and possibly more.
+- Organize their teammates and help them progresh the program—lead them through assignments, help them with their project, organize team activities, and possibly more.

 **Responsibilities:** Work closely with each other and practice leadership.
 Your responsibilities include: